hisubram/mobilefoundation/instrument_an_app.md

    {: codeblock}
    {: ios}

     You are free to decide when to call this API in your application flow to send the captured analytics data to the Mobile Analytics service.
-Until this send all captured analytics data is stored locally on the device.
+Until this, send all captured analytics data is stored locally on the device.
     {: ios}

-5. To capture and send application logs to the Mobile Analytics service use the Mobile Analytics Client SDK logger APIs.
+5. To capture and send application logs to the Mobile Analytics service, use the Mobile Analytics Client SDK logger APIs.
    The Mobile Analytics Client SDK logging framework supports the following log levels, which are listed from least to most verbose, with recommended use guidelines:
     * FATAL - Use for unrecoverable crashes or hangs.
 The FATAL level is reserved for logging unrecoverable errors, which appear to users as an application crash
     * ERROR - Use for unexpected exceptions or unexpected network protocol errors